lerna/lerna/core/filter-options/README.md

 $ lerna run --scope package-1 --scope *-2 lint
 ```

+**Note:** For certain globs, it may be necessary to quote the option argument to avoid premature shell expansion.

 ### `--ignore <glob>`

 Exclude packages with names matching the given glob.